junxit/us-congress-bills-110/metadata.md

 - 2008-06-23 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 110-730, Part I.
 - 2008-06-23 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-730, Part II.
 - 2008-06-23 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-730, Part II.
+- 2008-06-24 — Rules Committee Resolution H. Res.
+1299 Reported to House.
+Rule provides for consideration of H.R.
+3195 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+The amendment in the nature of a substitute recommended by the Committee on Education and Labor now printed in the bill shall be considered as adopted.
+- 2008-06-25 — Amendment in the nature of a substitute reported by the House Committee on Rules. (text: CR H6059-6061)
+- 2008-06-25 — Considered as unfinished business. (consideration: CR H6081-6082)
+- 2008-06-25 — Considered under the provisions of rule H. Res.
+1299. (consideration: CR H6058-6075; text of measure as introduced: CR H6058-6059)
+- 2008-06-25 — DEBATE - The House proceeded with one hour of debate on H.R.
+3195.
+- 2008-06-25 — House amendment offered
+- 2008-06-25 — House amendment offered/reported by : Amendment in the nature of a substitute reported by the House Committee on Rules.(text: CR H6059-6061)
+- 2008-06-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-06-25 — On passage Passed by the Yeas and Nays: 402 - 17 (Roll no. 460). (text: CR H6059-6061)
+- 2008-06-25 — POSTPONED PROCEEINGS - At the conclusion of debate on H.R.
+3195, the Chair put the question on adoption of H.R.
+3195 and by voice vote, announced the ayes had prevailed.
+Mr. Sensenbrenner demanded the yeas and nays and the Chair postponed further proceedings on the question of adoption of H.R.
+3195 until later in the legislative day.
+- 2008-06-25 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 402 - 17 (Roll no. 460).(text: CR H6059-6061)
+- 2008-06-25 — Rule H. Res.
+1299 passed House.
+- 2008-06-25 — Rule provides for consideration of H.R.
+3195 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+The amendment in the nature of a substitute recommended by the Committee on Education and Labor now printed in the bill shall be considered as adopted.
+- 2008-06-25 — The previous question was ordered pursuant to the rule. (consideration: CR H6074)